 - Jalapeños

-Avocado Mayo Spread: To make the avocado mayo spread, add two ripe and peeled avocado into a bowl, add 1 1/2 cups of mayo, 1/3 cup diced red onion, two tablespoons of EVOO, add sea salt, and freshly cracked black peppercorns to taste.
+Avocado Mayo Spread: To make the avocado mayo spread, add two ripe and peeled avocados into a bowl, add 1 1/2 cups of mayo, 1/3 cup diced red onion, two tablespoons of EVOO, add sea salt, and freshly cracked black peppercorns to taste.

 Spread the avocado spread onto both sides of the toasted bun, place a salmon onto the bottom bun, add whatever toppings you prefer.
 Crown with the top of the bun and serve.

-Now that you got the recipe for our Deep Fried Salmon Sliders Made with Beer Batter, all you need now is the Masterbuilt Propane Fryer With Thermostat Control, and your game days will never be the same!
-Learn more about Masterbuilt and where to purchase a propane fryer.
+All you need now is the Masterbuilt Propane Fryer With Thermostat Control, and your game days will never be the same!

 Get more game day recipes below: